-The World Health Organisation estimates approximately 2,50,000 people each year, across the globe, succumb to heart-related complications.
+The World Health Organization estimates approximately 2,50,000 people each year, across the globe, succumb to heart-related complications.
 The heart doesn’t demand much from us.
 It only asks us to eat healthy, exercise, keep the body hydrated, reduce stress levels, and get a good night’s sleep.

-How Yoga Can Improve Your Heart Health
+3 Ways By Which Yoga Improves Your Heart Health

 Simple, yet powerful, yoga is a deep form of exercise that engages each cell of the body, and more importantly, the mind and the soul too.
 Improving the body’s posture and spinal alignment, general health, and metabolism, reducing stress, and strengthening the vital organs can all be achieved through yoga.
 Elevated blood pressure levels and lower vascular elasticity are some of the major deterrents for a healthy heart.
 Research suggests, at least 1 hour of yoga per week reduces the overall risk to your heart and keeps it hail, and indeed, hearty!